 Check out our comprehensive guide to the Belfast’s best restaurants for the full low-down.

 The Bullitt Hotel, The Cathedral Quarter

 Your holiday starts as soon as you cross the threshold of this fun-filled hotel.
-Located in the heart of the Cathedral Quarter, it is a popular destination with those looking for a lively night out.
-From the hotel lobby bar complete with its decks to its delicious restaurant, Taylor and Clay, to Babel, it’s rooftop bar, you can have a pretty awesome evening without even leaving the hotel.
+Located in the heart of the Cathedral Quarter, it is the perfect base from which to explore the city.
+From the spacious hotel lobby bar to its delicious restaurant, Taylor and Clay, to Babel, it’s rooftop bar, you can have a pretty awesome evening without even leaving the hotel.

 The rooms are comfy, understated and there certainly seems to be an emphasis on function in this place.
 Breakfast comes in a grab bag on the handle of your door – the perfect option for those wanting to make an early getaway the next morning.

 The location also can’t get much better.
 Bullitt is located just a 3-minute walk from Commerical Court which is really the hub of Belfast’s nightlife.
 Check out our full list of the coolest hotels in Belfast if you are looking for alternative suggestions.

 Day 2: Belfast to Ballycastle